mako-framework/docs/03_command_line/02_commands.md

 Commands are registered in the `app/config/application.php` configuration file.
 The array key is the name of your command and the value is the command class name.

-Check out the [this page](:base_url:/docs/:version:/packages:packages#commands) of the documentation to see how you register your custom commands in packages.
+Check out [this page](:base_url:/docs/:version:/packages:packages#commands) of the documentation to see how you register your custom commands in packages.

 ```
 'commands' =>